alvaronieto02/Datathon-Viva-Aerobus-Milonga/README.md

 ## Files
 <ul>
-  <li> `Datathon Model.ipynb` contains the models of supervised learning for the forecasting of the occupancy of flights and the prediction of sales on board. </li>
+  <li> `Datathon Model.ipynb` contains "hola" the models of supervised learning for the forecasting of the occupancy of flights and the prediction of sales on board. </li>
   <li> `Passengers Prediction Model Sketch.ipynb` contains a test learning model for the forecasting of the occupancy of flights. </li>
   <li> `test_vuelos.ipynb` contanis the exploration, processing and cleansing of the `Sales TEC_Valid.csv` dataset. </li>
   <li> `test_vuelos.ipynb` contanis the exploration, processing and cleansing of the `Filghts TEC_Valid.csv` dataset. </li>